sherbet-refuser/trans-action/docs/charter.md

 2. The pre-ratification steward shall:

    - Become a Council member
-   - Be appointed as one of the two System Administrators
+   - Be appointed as the initial sole System Administrator
-   - Be appointed as one of the two Treasurers
+   - Be appointed as the initial sole Treasurer

    These appointments will be subject to the same removal and replacement procedures as any other role holder.
+Additional role appointments may be voted upon separately from the charter ratification.

 This Charter shall take effect upon ratification by an initial supermajority of the founding Council members.
 Amendments to this Charter shall be enacted through the procedures outlined in Article II.